 an invoice system is in place to reimburse the employer the cost of providing the training and any additional supervision related to the training.

+NLF: Boards must ensure that reimbursement limits are followed in accordance with 20 CFR §680.700, §680.730, and WIOA Guidelines.

+NLF: Boards must not enter into an OJT employer contract with an employer that has received payments under previous contracts under WIOA, if the employer has exhibited a pattern of failing to provide OJT participants with continued long-term employment as regular employees.

+NLF: Boards must be aware that an OJT employer contract must be limited to the period of time required for a participant to become proficient in the occupation for which the training is being provided.

 NLF: Boards, or their designees, must develop and execute forms for the OJT employer contract, training plan, and monthly time report and invoice system.

 LF: Boards, or their designees, may use the TWC form template for the training plan (Attachment 1) and monthly time report and invoice (Attachment 2).